-Beaver Meadow State Forest, also known as Chenango Reforestation Areas #s 2 and 25, consists of 5,816 acres located between State highway 80 and County highway 16 in the towns of Otselic and Smyrna.
+Beaver Meadow State Forest, consists of 5,816 acres located between State highway 80 and County highway 16 in the towns of Otselic and Smyrna, Chenango County.
 Beaver Meadow State Forest was first established in 1933 as the Chenango Experimental Forest.
 Its creation came about through a cooperative agreement formed between the New York State Conservation Department and the United States Forest Service.
 Using the Civilian Conservation Corps (CCC's) for much of the labor, a wide variety of studies were conducted to determine the effects of planting trees on the abandoned farm lands.
 These studies examined the growth rates of a wide variety of different tree species so as to determine which species were most suitable for planting on state forests.
 Other studies examined different planting methods, rainfall runoff before and after planting trees on abandoned farm lands, and the effectiveness of various chemical treatments to kill undesirable hardwood trees.
 A weir dam and road to access it were built by the CCC.
 The dam was built for watershed studies; it also contained a small meteorological station.
 In 1939, people came from as far away as Yale University in Connecticut to see the Chenango Experimental Forest.

 By 1941, most of the work on the experimental forest had stopped as people and government financial resources were directed towards America's involvement in World War II.
 When the federal government withdrew it's involvement in the Chenango Experimental Forest, the land area became known as Beaver Meadow State Forest.